jsbain/stash_git_tutorial/stash_git_tutorial.md

 # Introduction
-StaSH comes with a few tools for working with git repos.
-This tutorial will cover a few basic workflows for deal with git repositories in atash/Pythonista specifically.
+StaSh comes with a few tools for working with git repos.
+This tutorial will cover a few basic workflows for dealing with git repositories in stash/Pythonista specifically.
 It helps to be familiar with git commandline tools, although the git in stash is missing a great many features that you might be used to.

 ## Creating a repo from scratch
 You have a new idea for a project.
 Maybe you have some cool code you'd like to share.
 Fire up stash, and let's begin.

-There are a few basic options when creating new work.
+There are a few basic options when creating a new work.
 First is to create a local git repo, and work locally.
 When you are ready to publish, you would create a bare github repo, then push to it.
 Second is to create the github repo first, clone it back locally, and then start adding files.
 The first method takes a few extra steps, but is more appropriate when you already have files created.

 Let's start by creating the github repo, using the `gh create` command.
 First let's review the help: